 Karambit Crimson Web Pattern

-We explain the Crimson Web pattern using the Karambit knife as an example.
-However, as the Karambit knife has a small blade for the Crimson Web pattern, 593 out of 1000 patterns have a non-visible web (approx. 60 %).
+We will explain the Crimson Web Pattern to you using the Karambit knives.
+However, since the Karambit knife has a small blade for the Crimson Web Pattern, 593 out of 1000 patterns have an invisible web (approx. 60 %).

 The following image shows the different tiers of the Crimson Web pattern.
 This refers to the positioning of the web.
 There are Tier 1, Tier 2 and Tier 3, with Tier 1 being the best and Tier 3 the worst.
 The web should therefore ideally be positioned in the middle.

-We have divided the Karambit Crimson Web into two categories.
-Single Webs and Double Webs, for which we will now show you all the pattern indices.
+We have the Karambit Crimson Web divided into two categories.
+First, single webs and double webs, for which we will now show you all the pattern indices.

 Single Web Pattern